What is Nerlynx® (neratinib)?

 How does neratinib work?

-Some breast cancers have an excess of the human epidermal growth factor receptor 2 (HER2), and these are classified as HER2-positive breast cancers (HER2+).
-Breast cancers that have an excess of HER2 receptors can grow and spread quickly, and blocking these receptors can slow or stop the growth of these cancers.
-Neratinib has demonstrated in clinical trials an increase in invasive disease-free survival (time without an invasive recurrence) in women with early-stage breast cancer.1
+Some breast cancers have an excess of the human epidermal growth factor receptor 2 (HER2).
+These are classified as HER2-positive breast cancers (HER2+).
+Breast cancers that have too many HER2 receptors can grow and spread quickly.
+Blocking these receptors can slow or stop the growth of these cancers.
+The active ingredient in neratinib binds to HER2 receptors to slow or stop breast cancer.1

-What are some of the possible side effects of neratinib?
+What are the possible side effects of neratinib?